 Visual Layer: From Signal to Insight

 - Explore: Adaptive cards with sparkline, delta, and confidence level.
+Use this for your weekly status check.

 - Act: To-do widgets for measurement plans, blood draws, or prescriptions.
+Connect these to your cyclic routine playbook for structured follow-through.

 Collaboration & Governance